10 Tween Chores Your Middle Schooler Needs for Survival

 Here are several popular planners for tweens and teens:

-Simple Meal
+Prepare A Simple Meal

 I was hands off during this and left the kitchen so I could resist the urge to step in.
 Remember, basic cooking is a lifelong help and may even spark an interest in more involved culinary skills.
 And don’t forget to let them know they’re responsible for clean up, too!